bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 12:25 AM CT, February 26</p>
+<p class="updated_time"> Latest data: 12:37 AM CT, February 26</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 50°, which is 1° *colder* than yesterday.
-Tomorrow is expected to be 18° **warmer** than today.
+Today's high is 48°, which is 2° *colder* than yesterday.
+Tomorrow is expected to be 19° **warmer** than today.

 Currently:

-- 33°
+- 34°
 - Light Sleet
-- 45% humidity
+- 52% humidity
 - 7 mph wind
-- 81% cloud cover
+- 100% cloud cover
 - 45 AQI 🟩
+- 0.01 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>